Harry Herron Johnston

-Harry Herron Johnston (January 22, 1888 – October 18, 1970) was an American football and basketball coach.
+Harry Herron Johnston (January 22, 1888 – October 18, 1970) was an American football and basketball coach, athletics administrator, and educator.
 He was the 18th head football coach at Doane College in Crete, Nebraska, serving for four seasons, from 1919 to 1922, and compiling a record of 16–11–4.
 Johnston was also the head basketball coach at Doane from 1919 to 1923, tallying a mark of 36–15.

-Johnston captained the 1914 Doane football team.
-He also coached at a high school in Crete in the 1940s.
-He coached the football team at Beatrice High School in Beatrice, Nebraska for two years.
+Johnston was born in Iowa, and grew up in Neligh, Nebraska.
+He captained the 1914 Doane football team.
+During World War I, Johnston served as a sergeant in the United States Army at Camp Funston in Kansas and then with the 89th Infantry Division in Europe.

-Johnston was born in Iowa and grew up in Neligh, Nebraska.
-He worked as a federal bailiff and was an insurance agent for many years in Lincoln.
+In addition to coaching, Johnston served as athletic director, dean of men, and professor of physical education at Doane before resigning in 1923 to go to Beatrice High School in Beatrice, Nebraska.
+At Beatrice, he coached the football team for two years.
+Johnston later worked as a federal bailiff, and was an insurance agent for many years in Lincoln, Nebraska.
+In 1942, he was appointed director of physical education and head coach at Crete High School.

+Johnston died on October 18, 1970.